luigifreda/pyslam/README.md

 #### Neural RGBD dataset

 To dowload the dataset follow the instructions at https://github.com/dazinovic/neural-rgbd-surface-reconstruction.
-Select the section `NEURAL_RGBD_DATASET: settings:` in the file `config.yaml`.A calibration file `settings/NEURAL_RGBD.yaml` is already available.
+Select the section `NEURAL_RGBD_DATASET: settings:` in the file `config.yaml`.
+A calibration file `settings/NEURAL_RGBD.yaml` is already available.

+#### Rover dataset

+To dowload the dataset follow the instructions at https://iis-esslingen.github.io/rover/.
+Select the section `ROVER_DATASET: settings:` in the file `config.yaml`.
+A calibration file for the `d435i` camera is already available: `settings/ROVER_d435i.yaml`.
+Other camera models will be supported in the future.

 #### ScanNet Datasets